 One note, the hotel offers free coffee, tea, water, and snacks to guests throughout the day.
 This was an unexpected treat because the hotel’s good location made it easy to slip in halfway through the day for a pick me up.

 Most of the Galapagos tours that feature snorkeling opportunities include snorkeling equipment.

 But, if you’d like to strike out and do some snorkeling on your own while on Isla Santa Cruz, Cucuve Suites will make a great home base.
-Guests can rent snorkelling equipment for just $5 USD per day.
+Guests can rent snorkeling equipment for just USD 5 per day.

 Galapagos Islands Hotels Isla Isabela

 Hotel Albemarle is a small boutique hotel that is steps away from the beach.

 They were awarded the best small hotel on the island this year, and after my stay, I can see why.

 I was able to book an ocean view room.
 It was spectacular to wake up and look out across the ocean.
 At night, the waves lulled me to sleep.

 If you can’t book an ocean-facing room, don’t worry.
 The hotel also has several immaculate sun decks with great views.

 The hotel’s accommodations were all quite good.
 Breakfast was available every morning.